-The Trustees have delegated the ongoing monitoring and management of ESG risks and those related to climate change to the Plan's Investment Manager.
-The Trustees require the Plan's Investment Manager to take ESG and climate change risks into consideration within their decision-making, in relation to the selection, retention or realisation of investments, recognising that how they do this will be dependent on factors including the characteristics of the asset classes in which they invest.
+The Trustees have delegated the ongoing monitoring and management of ESG risks and those related to climate change to the Plan's Investment Managers.
+The Trustees require the Plan's Investment Managers to take ESG and climate change risks into consideration within their decision-making, in relation to the selection, retention or realisation of investments, recognising that how they do this will be dependent on factors including the characteristics of the asset classes in which they invest.

-The Trustees will seek advice from their Investment Consultant on the extent to which its views on ESG and climate change risks may be taken into account in any future Investment Manager selection exercises.
+The Trustees will seek advice from their Investment Consultant on the extent to which its views on ESG and climate change risks may be taken into account in any future.
+Investment Manager selection exercises.
 Furthermore, the Trustees, with the assistance of the Investment Consultant, will monitor the processes and operational behaviour of the Investment Managers from time to time, to ensure they remain appropriate and in Trustees' requirements as set out in this Statement.

 As the Plan invests in pooled funds, the Trustees acknowledge that they cannot directly influence the policies and practices of the companies in which the pooled funds invest.
-They have therefore delegated responsibility for the exercise of rights (including voting rights) attached to the Plan's investments to the Investment Manager.
+They have therefore delegated responsibility for the exercise of rights (including voting rights) attached to the Plan's investments to the Investment Managers.
 The Trustees encourage them to engage with investee companies and vote whenever it is practical to do so on financially material matters such as strategy, capital structure, conflicts of interest policies, risks, social and environmental impact and corporate governance as part of their decision-making processes.
-The Trustees require the Investment Managers to report on significant votes made on behalf of the Trustees.
+The Trustees require the Investment Managers to report on significant votes made on behalf of the Trustees and these significant votes are published as part of the Trustees' annual Implementation Statement.

-If the Trustees become aware of an Investment Manager engaging with the underlying issuers of debt or equity in ways that it deems inadequate or that the results of such engagement are mis-aligned with the Trustees' expectation, then the Trustees may consider terminating the relationship with that Investment Manager.
+If the Trustees become aware of an Investment Manager engaging with the underlying issuers of debt or equity in ways that they deem inadequate or that the results of such engagement are mis-aligned with the Trustees' expectation, then the Trustees may consider terminating the relationship with that Investment Manager.